cmalhi/quickjoinv2/README.md

 ## Usage

-- A live demo of this app will be deployed to heroku within the next -3 days! (as of 10/31/2017)
+- A live demo of this app will be deployed to heroku very soon.
+- Currently refactoring authentication and database to run on Firebase.

 ## Requirements